aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ### 6. {AuthorizationControl, Authorizer, Authorization}
 ![](diagrams/WEAVE-EXTENSION-POINT-AUTHORIZER.png)

-Sometime, it's not enough to just know the client is legit, it's important to make sure the client has the right privilege.
+Sometime, it's not enough to just know the client is legit, it's also important to make sure the client has the right privilege.

 - AuthorizationControl, instructions on how authorization check should be conducted